sandeep45/sandeep45.github.io/_posts/2014-10-01-rds-vs-managed-databse-on-ec2-via-cloud66.md

 ![rds pricing](/assets/post3/rds_cost.png)

 # Amazon EC2
-If we were to do this ourselves, I would got with a memory optimized r3.2xlarge  with 8 vCPU' and 61GB of RAM, it comes with 1 SSD of 160GB.
+If we were to do this ourselves, I would go with a memory optimized r3.2xlarge  with 8 vCPU's and 61GB of RAM, it comes with 1 SSD of 160GB.

 Its on demand cost is $0.700 per hour. i.e. $504 for a 30 day month.